Can Dogs Eat Cherries?

 Dogs have digestive issues and allergies, just like us.
 They suffer from gastroenteritis, amongst other food-related ailments.
 Plus, there are certain things dogs aren’t meant to process.

 Can dogs eat cherries?
-In this article, that's what we're going to discuss.
-Keep reading to learn whether or not your pooch can eat cherries and why.
+In this article, that’s what we’re going to discuss.
+Keep reading to learn whether or not you can feed your dog cherries.

 Can Dogs Eat Cherries?

-Just like chocolate, the short answer to this question is "no." But, it also depends on the quantity and how the cherries are served.
-Before we discuss how and when it's ok to give your dog cherries, let's take a look at the reasons why cherries aren't a good idea for pups.
+Just like chocolate, the short answer to this question is “no.” But, it also depends on the quantity and how the cherries are served.
+Let’s take a look at the reasons why cherries aren’t a good idea for pups.

 The Seeds and Stems Are Toxic